Aidar5/nattoeng/docs/source/book/18_db/where.rst

 WHERE
 ~~~~~

 WHERE operator is used to specify the query.
-With the help of this operator, it is possible to specify certain conditions under which the data are selected.
-If condition is met, the corresponding value is returned from the table, if not - it is not returned.
+With the help of this operator it is possible to specify certain conditions under which the data are selected.
+If condition is met the corresponding value is returned from the table, if not - it is not returned.

-Now there are only two records in *switch* table:
+Now there are only two enties in *switch* table:

 .. code:: sql